ryanmio/AI-Ethics-and-Policy/Guidelines.md

 ---

 ## # Special Topics
+AI hallucinations (false statements made by AI) can lead to costly mistakes.
+Organizations should be aware of these issues and have strategies in place to handle them.

-## 22. Avoiding LLM Hallucinations
+## 20. Avoiding LLM Hallucinations

 | Policy Level | Description |
 |--------------|-------------|